haukex/raspinotes/BaseInstall.md

          the rest of the space on the SD card, label it e.g. `data` (at least that's what the rest of these instructions assume).

-      3. The rest of this prodecure after booting is covered below.
+      3. The rest of this procedure after booting is covered below.

 2. **At First Boot Procedures**